Skip to content

 FilterNotes

-Installed?Hide already-installed plugins
+InstalledShow already-installed plugins

-SearchFree text against name and description
+SearchFree text against display name, description, and tags

 Install vs request install